-Requires the completion of nine (9) credits from postgraduate courses in addition to a thesis documenting the results of the research carried out during the registration period.
+Requires the completion of nine (9) credits from postgraduate courses in addition to a thesis (RETH9005) documenting the results of the research carried out during the registration period.

+Code Title Semester

+GRSM6550 Research Methods for the Sciences 1

+GRSM6560 Statistics for Research 2

-Code Title Semester ENVR6402 Research Methods and Project Management 1 ENVR6405 Management and Analysis of Environmental Data 2 Plus an Elective Graduate Course (e.g. from the NRM programme)
+Plus an Elective Graduate Course (e.g. from the NRM programme)

-PhD candidates are required to have presented at least three seminars before they can submit their theses for examination while MPhil candidates are required to have had two seminars.
+PhD candidates are required to present at least three seminars before submission of their theses for examination, while MPhil candidates are required to present two seminars.